 Souzz has spent a lot of time down east.
 Me, not so much, so I’m learning as I go– including how to talk like a local.
 For starters, lobsters are often called “bugs,” and awesome things are almost always called “wicked.”
 In Portland, Souzz’s friend Kim showed us around as only a local can, with stops at Eve’s at the Garden and Liquid Riot Bottling Company followed by dinner at Street and Company and dessert at Grace, an old church converted to a restaurant/bar.
 Portland is the liveliest city of 66,000 I’ve ever visited, that’s for sure.

 Then we moved onto Bar Harbor, where our good friends Brian and Catherine run a lovely B&B called Hearthside Inn.
-After lunch down on the water, we took a nice bike ride on one of the carriage roads in Acadia National Park (that were built by John Rockefeller) and then had popovers and tea at the historic Jordan Pond House.
+After lunch down on the water, we took a nice bike ride on one of the carriage roads in Acadia National Park (that were funded by John Rockefeller) and then had popovers and tea at the historic Jordan Pond House.

 We followed Acadia with dinner at Thurston’s Lobster Pound in nearby Bernard.
 Thurston’s has been around since 1946, and it’s worth the 20 minute drive around Mount Desert Island.
 No way would we have found this place without help from our local friends…but it was well worth it.
-We enjoyed a lovely moonrise on the back deck while being schooled on the art of lobster eating from folks that have done that a few times over the years.
+We enjoyed a lovely moonrise on the back deck while being schooled on the art of lobster eating with folks that have done that a few times over the years.